The African Black soap popularly known as Dudu-Osun in some markets is a hand-made natural soap, which is suitable for people with oily or acneic skin

 What is African Black Soap?

-The African Black soap, popularly known as Dudu-Osun in some markets, is a hand-made natural soap suitable for people with oily or acneic skin types.
+In some markets, the African Black soap, popularly known as Dudu-Osun is a hand-made natural soap suitable for people with oily or acneic skin types.
 Some of these soaps are also beneficial for people with severely dry skin.
 The African black soap originates from West Africa, and its sources from raw farm produce such as:

 - Ashes of plantains